Why to Learn Validation?

 In this culture I fear it is easy to develop narcissist habits.
 In the early part of my marriage, to make things simple, I think I was a "narcissist prick".
 Of course I learned these skills from my parents and the people around me, on TV, etc. I've learned that the future for all NPs is to live alone with everyone hating you – just a matter of time.
 Or you can learn to quit those habits.
 The prime missing element in NPs is their ability to be empathic.
 I firmly believe Validation is a specific skill to teach habits of Empathy and to remove the catastrophic habits/consequences of being NP.

-Of course if you want to live alone, skip learning Validation.
+Of course if you want to live alone, skip learning Validation and also skip learning Empathy.
 Just my thoughts.

 Reason #3: Self-Esteem